Ragacin 400mg Infusion

-Ragacin 400 mg Infusion is administered by a healthcare professional.
+Ragacin 400mg Infusion is given as an injection into a vein (intravenous), in cases where oral administration is not possible, such as in hospitalised or unconscious patients.
+It is administered by a healthcare professional.
 Kindly do not self administer.
 Avoid skipping any doses and finish the full course of treatment even if you feel better.

 - Stomach pain

 The occurrence of side effects varies from person to person.
 The following are a few ways of dealing with some of the common side effects.
 However, consult your doctor if these persist.

 - Coping with HeadacheMake sure you rest and drink plenty of fluids.
 Rest in a quiet, dimly lit room.
 Do not sleep more than you normally would.
 Do not strain your eyes (for example by looking at a screen).
 Do not drink alcohol.
 Headaches are usually temporary and usually go away with time.
 But, if they last longer or get worse, ask your doctor to recommend a painkiller.

 - Coping with DizzinessThis is usually short-lived and should go away within a few days.
 If this happens, stop what you are doing and sit or lie down until you feel better.
 Lying still in a dark, quiet room may help reduce the spinning feeling.
 Sleep with your head slightly raised on two or more pillows.
 Get up slowly from a lying or sitting position.
 Get plenty of rest and try to relax as being anxious can make it worse.
 Try taking this medicine at bedtime to reduce the symptoms.
 Drinking plenty of water and ginger tea may also help.
 Avoid alcohol, caffeine and smoking as it will make you feel worse.
 Avoid driving or using tools or machinery until you feel better.